 We work in five thematic areas: social cohesion and reconciliation, youth inclusion, gender empowerment, governance and anti-corruption and urban cohesion.
 Working in Europe, the Middle East, Africa and Asia, we provide evidence-based policy recommendations that are rooted in citizen engagement strategies and an empirical understanding of the behaviours of individuals, groups and communities.

-We believe that a weak evidence-base is the cause of many failed peacebuilding programmes and policies, and undermines coherent and precise responses to conflict.
-The consequences of this failure are felt by millions of people worldwide as direct deaths in war, terrorist incidents and numbers of displaced populations have all surged since the beginning of the century.
-It is widely acknowledged that the best way to prevent violent conflict is to ensure that societies are resilient through investment in inclusive and sustainable development.
-However, the current system of peacebuilding has often failed to holistically investigate and address the inequalities, exclusion and intergroup tensions which fuel socio-political tensions that can turn into violent conflict.
+We believe that a weak evidence-base and lack of meaningful participation undermine the impact and effectiveness of peace and development programmes and policies, and hinder coherent and precise responses to socio-political, economic and environmental challenges.
+The consequences of this failure are felt by millions of people worldwide as direct and indirects deaths due to poverty, war, displacement, marginalisation and terrorism have surged since the beginning of the century.
+However, the current system of peacebuilding and development has often failed to holistically investigate and address the inequalities, exclusion and intergroup tensions which fuel socio-political tensions that can turn into violent conflict.